eujinla/Luke-Tutorial/README.md

 Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.

 ![Top Paying Skills](visualization_diagram\2_top_10_paying_roles_DA.png)
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; ChatGPT generated this graph from my SQL query results*
+*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; This Chart is done through a simple generation from Excel*

 ### 3. In-Demand Skills for Data Analysts